 Special Circumstances for Kids With Epilepsy

 Of course, you have to make decisions about discipline based on the specific case.
 If your child's seizures are completely uncontrolled, you may need to adjust your usual discipline to some extent.
-In addition, some children who have epilepsy also have developmental or learning problems that can make disciplining him more challenging.
+In addition, some children who have epilepsy also have developmental or learning problems that can make disciplining them more challenging.

 Keep in mind that your child's bad behavior may be related to side effects from epilepsy medicines.
 Some medicines could make your child hyperactive, exhausted, or forgetful.